szesto/apicupcfg/README.md

 Create *dp.env* file with 2 lines, one username and another password for datapower authentication. dp.env: admin dppassword

+Run *zoma* self-signed scirpts for each individual datapower.
-Run *zoma* file for each individual datapower.
+Run *zoma* script for each individual datapower.
+Run *zoma* crypto update script for each individual datapower when signed certs are ready.

 *Copying datapower certificates.*
 To copy datapower certificates, place certificates in the directory and run: